All Products

 Note

-1. Run the following command to back up the vsftpd configuration file.
+1. Back up the vsftpd configuration file.

 sudo cp /etc/vsftpd/vsftpd.conf /etc/vsftpd/vsftpd.conf.bak

-2. Run the following command to modify the configuration file.
+2. Edit the configuration file.

 sudo vim /etc/vsftpd/vsftpd.conf

-3. Modify the basic security configuration for the FTP service.
+3. Set the basic security configuration.

 listen=YES # Enable IPv4 listener